-Read the original article: 'Mirno okupljanje protiv nelegalne gradnje mHE na rijeci Kruščici'
+Read the original article: 'Mirno okupljanje protiv ilegalne gradnje mHE na rijeci Kruscici'

-Through this assembly, locals together with environmentalists and activists aimed to raise public awareness on the consequences brought about by the construction of said facilities to the environment and to life quality of people living by the river.
+Through this assembly, locals, together with environmentalists and activists, aim to raise public awareness about the consequences of the construction of said facilities on the environment and on the quality of life of people living by the river.

-”We are expecting the court to consider all circumstances under which the investors obtained all permits, for it clearly did not happen according to the law.
+”We are expecting the court to consider all circumstances under which the investors obtained permits, for it clearly did not happen under the law.
 We are expecting that the court will abolish the licenses,” stated Tahira Mika Tibold, Kruščica community president.

-The Coalition for the Protection of BiH Rivers emphasizes that they gather here to support people from Kruščica in their struggle to secure the very basic human right- an access to drinking water.
-Villagers of Kruščica lack proper water supply system despite the fact that two larger towns, Vitez and the city of Zenica have been supplied by the river in question for the last 49 years.
+The Coalition for Protection of BiH Rivers emphasizes that they gather here to support people from Kruščica in their struggle to secure the very basic human right-- access to drinking water.
+Villagers of Kruščica lack a proper water supply system despite the fact that two larger towns, Vitez and the city of Zenica, have been supplied by the river in the question for the last 49 years.

-According to relevant water act, usage of the river for water supply, sanitation needs and fire protection is superior to other purposes, including the electricity generation, environmentalists point out.
+According to the relevant water act, the use of the river for water supply, sanitation needs, and fire protection is superior to other purposes, including electricity generation, environmentalists point out.

-People defending the Kruščica River ultimately aim to restore the former protected status of neighbouring area so that future generations can rejoice from its beauty, and to provide the locals with access to drinking water.
-Their struggle started in August 2017, when the locals prevented the heavy machinery from entering the Kruščica riverbed by blocking the crucial bridge.
-Despite several police attacks, they remain guarding the road ever since.
+People defending the Kruščica River ultimately aim to restore the former protected status of the neighborhood so that future generations can rejoice from its beauty, and provide the locals with access to drinking water.
+Their struggle started in August 2017, when the locals prevented heavy machinery from entering the Kruščica riverbed by blocking the crucial bridge.
+Despite several police attacks, they have been guarding the road ever since.